 In the app blocker section, you can cut your child’s access to inappropriate apps, such as age-inappropriate games, messaging apps, and social media.
 There are numerous settings you can apply to apps.
 For example, you can limit their screen time or allow/block them based on the time of the day and your child’s geographical location.

-How to Put Parental Controls on Your Home Internet Using Safe
+How to Put Parental Controls on Your Home Internet Using Safes

 Setting up Safes is quick and easy.
 First, log into the Safes web portal or mobile app.
 Then you need to add your child or children.
-Then to connect your child’s devices to Safes, you need to install Safes Kids on their devices.
+To connect your child’s devices to Safes, you need to install Safes Kids on their devices.
+Now, you can use Safes on the connected device.
 After pairing, use the main menu of Safes to access the web filter, safe search, and app blocker sections.
-All your settings are secured with a pin code, meaning your child won’t be able to change settings even by accessing your phone.
+All your settings are secured with a PIN code, meaning your child won’t be able to change settings even by accessing your phone.

 Concluding How to Put Parental Controls on the Home Internet